gimlet-io/fosdem-2021-gitops/README.md

-# github-actions-example-gitops
+# fosdem-2021-gitops
-GitOps repository for the gimlet-io/github-actions-example project
+GitOps repository for the gimlet-io/fosdem-2021 project